 Settlement Workers in Schools

-The Settlement Workers in Schools (SWIS) Program is a school-based settlement service for immigrants, refugees, and other eligible clients to meet their immediate settlement or ongoing needs after their arrival in Canada.
+The Settlement Workers in Schools (SWIS) Program, funded by Immigration, Refugees and Citizenship Canada (IRCC), is a school-based service designed to support immigrants, refugees, and other eligible newcomers with their immediate and ongoing settlement needs after arriving in Canada.

 Workshops and resources offered by the SWIS Program.